 Should I combine DHI’s program with completing a college course?

 It’s always good to have some business education under your belt.
 Part of being a good engineer is having a good business background.
-Many students take our program after graduating from high school or college and launch a career afterwards.
+Many students take our program after graduating from high school or college and launch a career afterward.
 Some college students often take a semester off and attend DHI as a supplement to the college degree they are seeking.

 Straight Answers to Tough Questions